 Begin an exciting new stage in your nursing career with the entirely online Master of Science in Nursing Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) program.
 Through this program, you can earn your MSN AGNP degree in two years.

-The Adult-Gerontology Primary Care Nurse Practitioner master’s degree program and other online graduate nursing degree programs at UC Online are accredited by the Commission on Collegiate Nursing Education (CCNE) and prepare you to sit for board certification followed by a personally and professionally rewarding career in your chosen specialty.
+The Adult-Gerontology Primary Care Nurse Practitioner master’s degree program and the University of Cincinnati are accredited by the Commission on Collegiate Nursing Education (CCNE) and prepare you to sit for board certification followed by a personally and professionally rewarding career in your chosen specialty.

 Prospective students must have a Bachelor of Science in Nursing (BSN) from an accredited institution to enroll.
 An additional one year or more of RN work is required.